The following post is from Micaela of Mindful Momma: Tutorial: How to Make Reusable Snack & Sandwich Bags

 Reusable food bags are indispensable in my life.
-Whether I am packing a lunch for my kids or grabbing a snack for an afternoon on the run, I am always reaching for my stash of handy snack and sandwich bags.
-You can find snack bags in so many cute fabrics these days, and the best part is that they can be used over and over again, so you can ditch the wasteful plastic baggies for good!
+Whether packing a lunch for my kids or grabbing a snack for an afternoon on the run, I always reach for my stash of handy snacks and sandwich bags.
+You can find reusable snack bags in so many cute fabrics these days, and the best part is that they can be used over and over again, so you can ditch the wasteful plastic baggies for good!

 Note: After testing out a variety of snack sacks, I have found that the ones I like best are lined with a water-resistant fabric.
 The lining helps keep stains out of the fabric and makes cleanup much easier.
-As far as I can tell, basic ripstop nylon is a pretty safe material to use.
-It is not coated with chemicals to make it waterproof and is free of yucky chemicals like BPA, PVC and phthalates.
-Of course, if you prefer to use all natural materials for your snack bags, you can use cotton fabric for the lining.
+I can tell that basic ripstop nylon is a pretty safe material to use.
+It is not coated with chemicals to make it waterproof and is free of yucky chemicals like BPA, PVC, and phthalates.
+Of course, if you prefer to use all-natural materials for your snack bags, you can use cotton fabric for the lining.